CA3SAR99/IP-info-lookup/README.md

   - Timezone
   - Internet Service Provider (ISP)
   - Organization
-- Clean, user-friendly interface with no dependencies
+  - Clean, user-friendly interface with no dependencies or advanced frameworks
-- Optional integration of a static map based on geolocation coordinates

 ## Technologies Used